mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Keeping non-sensitive information that would be helpful for staff and community to know out of public web search through the use of dark actions.
 Often false openness is unintentional, though after staff members are educated on the topic and empowered to use [open actions](list-of-terms.md#open-actions), continued use of [dark actions](list-of-terms.md#dark-actions) would appear to be deliberate.

+### GNN

+A status update format that is split into three categories: Going Well, Not Going Well, Next Actions.
+Read more about [GNNs here](../../operations/operations/company-cadence.md#gnn-updates).

 ### HW - Help Wanted

 [Help Wanted tickets](http://docs.mattermost.com/process/help-wanted.html), which are vetted changes to the source code open for community contributions.